 Abuse, in any form, is like a gradual poison that kills a person’s spirit slowly with each passing day.
 If you have ever been in an emotionally abusive relationship, you may know that mental and verbal abuse may be just as harmful as physical assault.
 Emotional abuse harms a person’s mental health on multiple levels and leads to terrible experiences.

 It can be tough to tell whether your partner is emotionally abusive or merely taunting you.
 So here we are to assist you in understanding emotionally abusive relationships, their signs, and how to walk out before the situation worsens.

 What Is Emotional Abuse?

-When someone constantly puts you down, threatens you, makes you feel worthless, and makes you think you can’t do anything right, then you just need to understand that it is emotional abuse.
+When someone constantly puts you down, threatens you, makes you feel worthless, and makes you think you can’t do anything right, then you just need to understand that it is emotional and psychological abuse.

-In an emotional abuse, the abuser controls and dominates the other person through subtle ways such as manipulation and intimidation leaving the victim used, powerless, and threatened.
-The victim also loses identity and sense of self-worth.
+In an emotionally abusive relationship, the abuser controls and dominates the other person through manipulation and intimidation leaving the victim used, powerless, and threatened.
+The victim also loses their identity and sense of self-worth.

-The abusive behavior can be attributed to the abuser’s childhood, where he may have been abused and didn’t know how to deal with the resulting distress and anguish.
+The abusive behavior can often be attributed to the abuser’s childhood, where he may have been abused and didn’t know how to deal with the resulting distress and anguish.
 As a result, these people are inadequate at having positive and healthy relationships.
-They feel hurt, angry, and are incapable of controlling their emotions.
-And, impose those emotions by being emotionally abusive.
+They feel hurt, angry, and are sometimes incapable of feeling empathy or controlling their emotions.
+Instead, they project and try to control those emotions by being emotionally abusive (1).

-If you are in an abusive relationship, there’s nothing wrong with you.
-The abuser is angry with himself and shows that on you.
+If you are in an abusive or toxic relationship, there’s nothing wrong with you.
+The abuser is angry with himself and takes that out on you.
 In certain cases, emotional abuse is accompanied by physical abuse.